foocorp/gnu-social/README.md

 - More robust handling of errors in distribution.
 - Fix error in OStatus subscription for remote groups.
 - Fix error in XMPP distribution.
+- Tracking of conversation URI metadata (more coherent convos)

 ### Troubleshooting